-In Shakespeare’s sonnets he often made comparisons, implying that the object of his affection was superior to something else.
+In Shakespeare’s sonnets, he often made comparisons, implying that the object of his affection was superior to something else.
 However, this poem of Armitage’s has taken a twisted turn, as he describes the smell of burnt flesh.
 It takes us into the murky world of medieval torture and the harsh, cacophonous sound of ‘stench’ further accentuates this.

 The reader feels more sickened still when reading the next line, as the unsuspecting girl unwittingly takes the proffered items.
-The repetition of ‘burning’ re-emphasises the residual heat, and of course the mention of rings makes us wince.
+The repetition of ‘burning’ re-emphasizes the residual heat, and of course, the mention of rings makes us wince.
 Wedding rings are exchanged to express love and never-ending devotion, unlike these permanent reminders of pain.
 We can feel something of the girl’s agony as the rings refuse to budge.
 There is a juxtaposition between how easy it was as she ‘slipped’ her thumb and finger in, and then her inability to ‘shake off the burning rings.’
-A full stop here provides the caesura pause; to suspend these agonising moments and etch them in our minds.
+A full stop here provides the caesura pause; to suspend these agonizing moments and etch them in our minds.
 Our suspicions that this has been a serious injury is confirmed with the doctor’s prognosis, that they will be ‘Marked,’ for eternity.’
 Again this line is delivered in a flat, matter-of-fact tone.
 This story is simply being reported, as it happened, open and honest.

-We cannot help though, but feel that the poet is playing with us in the last stanza.
+We cannot help though but feel that the poet is playing with us in the last stanza.
 He uses an imperative, speaking directly to the reader to say ‘Don’t believe me, please’.
-We are left wondering whether he wants us to sympathise with him or not.
+We are left wondering whether he wants us to sympathize with him or not.
 He uses the adjective ‘butterfingered’ to describe his clumsy attempt at courtship.
-The adjective works on several levels: once again, it uses the word ‘finger’ which is already at the forefront of our minds, but secondly it is a huge understatement, suggesting that he is careless or maladroit, when in fact that was an act of great cruelty, regardless of his intention.
+The adjective works on several levels: once again, it uses the word ‘finger’ which is already at the forefront of our minds, but secondly, it is a huge understatement, suggesting that he is careless or maladroit, when in fact that was an act of great cruelty, regardless of his intention.
 The use of parenthetical commas and enjambment gives this stanza a conversational tone.

-As this poem appears in the Relationships Anthology by the examination board CCEA, it could be used in a question regarding romantic love, and be about expressing regrets, complications or even misunderstandings in relationships.
+As this poem appears in the Relationships Anthology by the examination board CCEA, it could be used in a question regarding romantic love, and be about expressing regrets, complications, or even misunderstandings in relationships.

-Simon Armitage Biography
+About Simon Armitage

 Simon Armitage was born in 1963 in West Yorkshire, where he still lives today.
-He is a poet, playwright and translator.
+He is a poet, playwright, and translator.
 In the 1990s he gave up his job as a probation officer to devote his life to writing.
-He has since won numerous awards for his poetry, and in June 2019 received the accolade of becoming the 21st Poet Laureate.
+Armitage has since won numerous awards for his poetry, and in June 2019 received the accolade of becoming the 21st Poet Laureate.
 He has just relinquished his post as Professor of Poetry at Oxford University.
 In a recent interview with Lisa Allardice in the Guardian review, he is quoted as saying that he ‘arrived at literature like a kid in a sweetshop’.
 His work is both playful and serious, poignant and pithy, and high-brow and earthy.
 He has never forgotten his Yorkshire roots.